towolf/towolf.github.com/docs/PsychSound/InitializePsychSound.markdown

 PsychPortAudio on Windows supports three different Windows sound systems, MME, DirectSound and ASIO.
-Only ASIO is suitable for research grade auditory stimulation with support for multi\-channel sound cards and for high\-precision and low\-latency sound timing and time\-stamping.
-If you want reliable timing and time\-stamping with latencies and accuracy better than 500 msecs, you \*must\* have a decent ASIO sound card with proper vendor supplied ASIO drivers installed in your computer.
-A regular card, for example built\-in sound chips of your computer, will not suffice and we will not guarantee any reasonable timing precision at all\!
+Only ASIO is suitable for research grade auditory stimulation with support for multi-channel sound cards and for high-precision and low-latency sound timing and time-stamping.
+If you want reliable timing and time-stamping with latencies and accuracy better than 500 msecs, you \*must\* have a decent ASIO sound card with proper vendor supplied ASIO drivers installed in your computer.
+A regular card, for example built-in sound chips of your computer, will not suffice and we will not guarantee any reasonable timing precision at all\!

 The Windows MME \(MultiMediaExtensions\) sound system has typical latencies